Kuthu: Plot

 Anjali's father is the rich and powerful gangster Veerabahu, who is extremely protective of his daughter to the point that he brutally beats up a boy at a temple for brushing past her by accident.
-A misunderstanding results in Guru being beaten up by Veerabahu's men, who suspect that him and Anjali are lovers.
+A misunderstanding results in Guru being beaten up by Veerabahu's men, who suspect that he and Anjali are lovers.
 After this, he vows to win Anjali's love for real.
 In due course, she falls in love with him too.
 How the lovers stand strong in the face of Veerabahu's increasingly desperate attempts to separate them forms the rest of the story.